dirkjanm/ldapdomaindump/Readme.md

 - Easy overview of all users/groups/computers/policies in the domain
 - Authentication both via username and password, as with NTLM hashes (requires ldap3 >=1.3.1)
 - Possibility to run the tool with an existing authenticated connection to an LDAP service, allowing for integration with relaying tools such as impackets ntlmrelayx

+The tool outputs several files containing an overview of objects in the domain:
+- *domain_groups*: List of groups in the domain
+- *domain_users*: List of users in the domain
+- *domain_computers*: List of computer accounts in the domain
+- *domain_policy*: Domain policy such as password requirements and lockout policy

+As well as two grouped files:
+- *domain_users_by_group*: Domain users per group they are member of
+- *domain_computers_by_os*: Domain computers sorted by Operating System

 ##Dependencies and installation
 [ldap3](https://github.com/cannatag/ldap3) and [dnspython](https://github.com/rthalley/dnspython)